CN-CaoJun/Embedded-CAN-ISOTP/README.md

 # Embedded-CAN-ISOTP
 ## Introduction
 Embedded-CAN-ISOTP is an embedded implementation of the Transport protocol and network layer services.
 It is primarily designed for use with RTOS (Real-Time Operating Systems) and provides a portable layer for easy integration.
 The ISO-TP (ISO Transport Protocol) implemented in this project adheres to the ISO15765-2 standard, ensuring compatibility and standardization.
-Additionally, the project supports both CAN TP (Controller Area Network Transport Protocol) and CAN FD TP (Controller Area Network with Flexible Data-Rate Transport Protocol), catering to different communication requirements within automotive and embedded systems.
+Additionally, the project supports both CAN TP (Controller Area Network Transport Protocol) and CAN FD TP (Controller Area Network with Flexible Data-Rate Transport Protocol), catering to different communication requirements within automotive and embedded systems. please refer to the detail document [ISOTP](introduction_CAN_ISO15765.md)
 ## Framework

+### Project desin

 The framework for implementing CAN TP (Controller Area Network Transport Protocol) in the Embedded-CAN-ISOTP project is structured as follows: